hunyoboy/ecommerce_products_listing/readme.md

 ## Running On Node.js Server

-Before you begin, Node.js and NPM must be installed on your system.
+Before you begin, Node.js, NPM, and bower must be installed on your system.
 For download instructions for your platform, see http://nodejs.org/download/.

 Get all required NPM modules. **From the root of the repository**, execute the following command on your terminal:

+`bower install`

 `npm install`